RedHatGov/redhatgov.github.io/content/workshops/jboss-migration-toolkit/lab2-using-jmt-cli.md

 # Step 1.
 Analyze your first application
 Now that the RHAMT CLI is installed, you’re ready to try it out.
 We’ll show you how to run the CLI to analyze a sample WebLogic application to identify the changes necessary to migrate it to JBoss EAP 7.

+> <i class="fa fa-terminal"></i> Navigate to the URI provided by your instructor and login with the user/password provided

 1. Escalate your user privileges.

 ~~~
 $ sudo su
 ~~~

 2. Run the CLI with the necessary options.
-  a.
-Navigate into the rhamt-cli-4.0.0/bin/ directory
+Navigate into the rhamt-cli-4.0.0/bin/ directory by executing the following:

 ~~~~
 $ cd rhamt-cli-4-0.0.Beta2.1\bin
 ~~~~

-  b.
-Execute the CLI with the necessary options.
+3. Execute the CLI with the necessary options.

 ~~~~
 $ ./rhamt-cli --input /tmp/jee-example-app-1.0.0.ear --output /var/www/html/ --source weblogic --target eap:7 --packages com.acme